 Table of Contents

-Deciding when to retire can be much more complex than just picking a date for your last day of work.
-There are a number of important retirement strategies that you may want to take into consideration to help ensure you have a fulfilling and financially stable second act.
+Choosing when to retire is more complex than just picking a date for your last day of work.
+There are a number of important strategies to consider to help ensure a financially stable second act.

-Here are five important things to think about when deciding when to retire.
+Here are five important questions for those wondering how to decide when to retire.

 Before you decide when to retire, you'll want to calculate what your post-retirement budget will look like.
 In addition to costs such as housing, food and leisure activities, you'll also want to consider the potential cost of your future medical care.

 For example, a healthy 65-year-old couple retiring in 2021 will, on average, face premiums and out-of-pocket expenses of $662,156 during their remaining lifetime, according to HealthView Services, a provider of health care cost-projection software.
 Taking the time to understand how you will pay for your health care needs in retirement can help you feel more confident once the day finally arrives.

 Wondering what your post-retirement budget will look like?
 A retirement cost of living calculator can help you tally your individual expenses and determine how much income you'll need.